simplex-chat/simplex-chat/docs/guide/app-settings.md

 ## Developer tools

-This page has options that are only needed for app developers and can be used to debug the app in case something is not working.
+This screen has options that are only needed for app developers and can be used to debug the app in case something is not working.

 ### Chat console

 Here you can see and use console commands with the chat core.
 None of this information is sent over the network; this is an internal communication between different parts of the app.

-**WARNING:** some of the console commands can stop the app from functioning; only use them if you know what you are doing or were instructed by the team.
+**WARNING:** Some of the console commands can stop the app from functioning!
+Only use them if you know what you are doing or were instructed by the team.

 **Please note**: The chat console can contain what looks like errors.
 Unless you experience any issues in the app's UI, these "errors" should not be considered a sign of app malfunction - they are likely to be normal and expected behavior.

 ### Confirm database upgrades

-This option is turned off by default - the app's database is migrated to the new version without any confirmations.
+This option is toggled off by default - the app's database is migrated to the new version without any confirmations.
 Starting from v4.6.2 these migrations are reversible - you can rollback to the previous version(s) of the app (not earlier than v4.6.1).
-If you want to be asked a confirmation every time database is upgraded, you may enable this option - this is not recommended, as it happens almost on every app update, and should not cause any concerns.
+If you want to be asked a confirmation every time the app's database is upgraded, you may enable this option - this is not recommended, as it happens almost on every app update, and should not cause any concerns.

 ### Show developer options